 Ring Road Trip Tip #1: Remember that it’s not a race to the finish line.

-Driving the Ring Road in Iceland in Iceland is about the journey, not the destination.
+Driving the Ring Road in Iceland is about the journey, not the destination.
 The point to not to complete the circle as quickly as possible, but rather to stop for photos, take in the breathtaking landscapes, and maybe even hike a glacier or two along the way.

 The Speed Limit in Iceland